zvanderbosch/nightskies_fork/README.md

 `naturalsky.py` > `Airglow()`

 #### Methods:
 This class uses `arcpy` (ArcGIS) to generate the airglow brightness model according to the van Rhijn equation ([Leinert et al. 1998](https://ui.adsabs.harvard.edu/abs/1998A%26AS..127....1L/abstract)) and applying atmospheric extinction.
+The extincted model is saved to the Griddata directory.
+This module also saves all natural sky model input parameters to the excel sheet `natsky_model_params.xlsx` in the Calibdata directory.
 The van Rhijn equation is written as:

 $$\large I_z = \frac{I_0}{\sqrt{1-[R/(R+h)]^2\sin^2z}} $$